 Vaccinations

 Consult your doctor or a travel health clinic for recommended vaccinations based on your itinerary and health history.
 Routine vaccinations, such as measles, mumps, rubella (MMR), and diphtheria-tetanus-pertussis (DTaP), are generally recommended.
-(See Also: Is Dahab Safe to Visit?
-A Traveler’s Guide)
+(See Also: Is it Safe to Visit Marrakesh?
+A Guide to Navigating the Medina)

 Food and Water Safety